appsmithorg/appsmith-docs/website/docs/advanced-concepts/git-workflow/import-from-repository.md

 ​If you already have an Appsmith App in a Git repository, you can import it to a new workspace or a different Appsmith account.
 Follow the steps given below:

-* On the Appsmith workspace home, click on desired workspace's Menu button and select Import.
+* On the Appsmith workspace home, click on desired workspace Menu button and select Import.
 * Choose the `Import from a Git repo` option on the import application pop-up.
 You'll be navigated to an `Import from the Git Repository` screen.
 * Add your Repository’s SSH URL and click on [Generate key](/advanced-concepts/git-workflow/connecting-to-git-repository#generate-a-deploy-key).